RaspAP/raspap-docs/docs/ap-basics.md

 This option sets the `disassoc_low_ack` boolean value for `hostapd`.
 Be aware that this value is dependent on driver capabilities.
 Moreover, `hostapd` may disassociate a client (or station) for a variety of reasons, so this is not a silver bullet.

 ### Transmit power
-:octicons-beaker-24: Experimental · :octicons-heart-fill-24:{: .heart } [Insiders only](insiders.md)

-[Insiders](insiders.md) are able to control the transmit power of the configured AP interface.
+RaspAP allows you to control the transmit power of the configured AP interface.
 The default "auto" setting will suffice for the vast majority of APs.
 A lower `txpower` value can be useful to mitigate WiFi radio interference, for example if you are hosting multiple APs in a given area.
 It can also be advantageous to set `txpower` to a lower value in IoT or similar applications where reduced power consumption is needed.

 ![](https://user-images.githubusercontent.com/229399/115698577-0f616e80-a365-11eb-80e5-404527ca7bdb.png){: style="width:375px"}